gideonsimpson/WeightedEnsemble.jl/README.md

 * Update examples

 # Acknowledgements
-This work was supported in part by the US National Science Foundation Grant DMS-1818716.
+This work was supported in part by the US National Science Foundation Grants DMS-1818716 and DMS-2111278.

 # References